-The culmination of a year in architecture results in the National Architecture Awards, this year to be held in Darwin on the 29th of October.
-To celebrate, we thought it would be nice to reflect on some of the stand-out residential architecture in Brisbane that has made an impact.
+The culmination of a year in building design results in the National Architecture Awards, this year to be held in Darwin on the 29th of October.
+To celebrate, we thought it would be nice to reflect on some of the stand-out firms in and around Brisbane that has made an impact.

 No. 5 Highgate Hill House by Twofold Studio & Cox Rayner Architects

 This house has a surprisingly simple brief yet the architects have detailed it to perfection using ordinary materials is interesting ways.
 It embraces the Brisbane sub-tropical environment beautifully through considered indoor/outdoor transition, controlled garden spaces and outdoor living zones.
 This year it won Queensland house of the year in the sate awards.

 Photography: Christopher Frederick Jones

 No. 4 Christian Street House by James Russell.